melissaragonese/Elevator_With_UI/readme.md

 - The Elevator **will not stop** at a floor if there exists an external summon request for the current floor _in the **opposite** direction the Elevator is already traveling_

 ##### Limitations (personal and technical)
 - The Elevator can only accept input while the doors are open.
-This is largely because my computer threw a fit when I tried to add an event listener.
-I'm sure this was my fault.
-I also do not really know how to implement an event listener (also multithreading?).
-I also think the user interface is not really the point of this exercise, but I did try to make one.
+I think the user interface is not really the point of this exercise, but I did try to make one.
 It bounces around a bit, as it is a pop-up window.
 - The Elevator's behavior is hard-coded at the moment.
 It cannot quickly become another flavor of Elevator.
-- The Elevator currently checks direction and if it should open its doors twice.
-This is in response to the decisions outlined above.
-I imagine there is a more efficient way to ensure the Elevator turns around at the top or bottom of its path, but I kept things simple for my and your (mostly my) sanity.
+- The Elevator currently checks direction and it checks if it should open its doors _twice_ in main.py.
+This allows the Elevator to turn around at the top or bottom of its path.
+I imagine there is a more efficient way to ensure the Elevator turns around, but I left it this way for my and your (mostly my) sanity.